suborbital/docs/website/docs/compute/quickstart/client-libraries/golang.md

 ## Basic Usage
 ### Configuration
 This example sets up a basic client with the token generated in [Step 1](../1.-create-an-environment-token-with-subo.md) or with the web app.
 The `compute.Client` object created here assumes that Compute is running on the same host on its default ports.
-The code for this example can be found [here](https://github.com/suborbital/compute-go/blob/main/examples/app).
+Feel free to [check out the code for this example!](https://github.com/suborbital/compute-go/blob/main/examples/app)

 ```go title="client.go"
 package main